mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 Taking that into consideration, it feels more reasonable that I spend most of my time just writing emails to people to ask them to do things.
 And I need to embrace that even more.
 Here's how I plan to do that:

-**Avoid doing work that my teammates can do.** One of the dumbest things I do now is take on tasks that someone else on the team is already trained and ready to do.
+### Avoid doing work that my teammates can do

+One of the dumbest things I do now is take on tasks that someone else on the team is already trained and ready to do.
 Last month, I talked about how [I only have an hour per day to write code](/retrospectives/2021/05/#my-wrongheaded-promotional-experiment).
 Thinking about it more, I shouldn't even be doing that because my teammates can write code, and I'm falling behind on tasks that *only* I can do.

+### Unhoard Michael-only tasks

-**Unhoard Michael-only tasks.** There are a few tasks that other people theoretically could do, but they can't in practice because I'm currently the only one with the required access or knowledge.
-They're primarily things that cross domains or roles, like managing tools that only my local staff uses.
+There are a few tasks that other people theoretically could do, but they can't in practice because I'm currently the only one with the required access or knowledge.

+These tasks primarily things that cross domains or roles, like managing tools that only my local staff uses.
 Here are some examples in ascending difficulty of outsourcing them to someone else:

 * Manage glue code that connects Shopify to our inventory spreadsheet.
+* Manage scripts that build TinyPilot production images.
 * Manage formulas in our inventory spreadsheet.
-* Manage scripts that build TinyPilot production images.
 * Answer customer support questions.
 * Perform final QA testing on TinyPilot releases.

 ## How is $30k/month not profitable?

-I was lamenting recently to my girlfriend that there are likely easy solutions to many of my issues growing TinyPilot.
-I'm just not aware of them because I'm not in touch with people who run businesses like mine.
-She asked who I'd want to be in touch with, and I realized I could just think of people and email them.
+I was lamenting recently to my girlfriend that there are likely easy solutions to many of my issues growing TinyPilot, but I'm unaware of them because I'm not in touch with people who run businesses like mine.
+She asked who I'd want advice from, and I realized I could just think of people and email them.

 The first person who came to mind was [Mike Perham](https://www.mikeperham.com/), the founder of Sidekiq.
 Mike's [interview on Indie Hackers](https://www.indiehackers.com/podcast/016-mike-perham-of-sidekiq) is one of my favorites.
 I listened to it when I was still an employee at Google, and his business has always stuck with me as the ideal indie software business.
 He was earning ~$80k/month writing open source software package.
-Sidekiq appeal to both hobbyist developers, who paid nothing, and enterprise customers, who paid thousands per year.
-Best of all, customers run Sidekiq on their own machines, so it's nearly impossible for their to be an emergency that demands Mike's immediate attention.
+Sidekiq appeals to both hobbyist developers, who pay nothing, and enterprise customers, who pay thousands per year.
+Best of all, customers run Sidekiq on their own machines, so it's nearly impossible for an emergency to pop up that demands Mike's immediate attention.

 I've never talked to Mike, so I sent him an email introducing myself and asked if he had any advice.
-Mike responded the next day with several useful pieces of advice, but the part that most stuck out to me was that my profits were more precarious than I realized:
+Mike responded the next day with generous advice for TinyPilot.
+The part that most stuck out to me was that my profits were more precarious than I realized:

 >Get those profits up.
 A 5% profit margin is not a healthy business to be in.
 Either get your costs down, massage your prices a bit or find a software-only addon that can be closer to pure profit.

-My average revenue is about $30k per month, but I'm barely breaking even.
+That was a helpful wake-up call.
+I knew my profits were low, but it still felt like $30k/month meant that I was in a good position.
+But thinking about it in terms of 5% profit margin really puts it into perspective.

-I haven't done all my bookkeeping for May yet, so let's look at April.
+Taking Mike's advice, I'm reviewing my expenses.
+I haven't done my bookkeeping for May yet, so I'm using April as an example.

 {{<img src="pie-chart.png" maxWidth="700px" alt="Pie chart of TinyPilot expenses" caption="TinyPilot expenses by category" hasLink="false">}}